solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 processing (NLP) that involve representing objects, such as words, documents, or entities, as vectors in a multi-dimensional space.
-These vectors are often dense, meaning that they have a high number of dimensions, and they're learned through various techniques, including neural networks.
+These vectors are often dense, meaning that they have a high number of dimensions, and they are learned through various techniques, including neural networks.
 Embeddings aim to capture semantic relationships and similarities between objects in a continuous vector space.